Building and Construction Codes

 Current New York State codes combine language from the 2003 International Code volumes and New York State modifications developed by the State Fire Prevention and Building Council and the Department of State’s Administrative Task Group.
 In adapting the International Codes for use by the State of New York, certain sections, tables and figures were deleted and certain new text was added.
 These changes were intended to remove certain information not applicable within New York State, conform with statutory requirements of the Uniform Code Act and other legislation, and incorporate New York initiatives into the code.

 The New York State Library has current and older editions of the New York State building and construction codes.
 Listed below are the current editions of the New York State codes available at the New York State Library.
+Many of the older building and construction codes have been digitized and made available through the Library's Digital collections.

 The Library holds three copies of the New York State codes listed below.